 - An early version of the GM overlay

-- Line-of-sight: This shows and hides non-player creatures based on whether your creature can see them
+- Line-of-sight: this shows and hides non-player creatures based on whether your selected creature can see them

 - HP and four generic stats per creature